2017 Undergraduate Summer Research Fellowship

 - Mandatory attendance at an orientation meeting in May, 2017, at which time each fellowship recipient will give a

 - An progress report is due in the middle of the summer.
 The second installment of the student stipend will be

 - A final report is due no later than August 18, 2017 (guidelines for the final report will be provided to

-- Required participation of the student in the Eighteenth Annual Student Research and Creativity Celebration
+- Required participation of the student in the Nineteenth Annual Student Research and Creativity Conference